a14e/mydi/README.md

 * Ability to use multiple structures with the same types through tagging
 * Usage of default traits and arbitrary functions for default arguments

-This library enables efficient management of complex projects with numerous nested structures by assembling various application components, such as configurations, database connections, payment service clients, Kafka connections, and more.
-My DI keeps dependency management organized, easy to read, and expandable, providing a solid foundation for the growth of your project.
+This library streamlines the management of complex projects with numerous nested structures by organizing the assembly and integration of various application components, such as configurations, database connections, payment service clients, Kafka connections, and more.
+While not providing these components directly, the library significantly simplifies the organization and management of your application's structure if it consists of such elements.
+My DI ensures dependency management remains organized, easy to read, and expandable, laying a solid foundation for the growth of your project.

 ## How to connect the library?